10 Tips to Improve Employee Engagement

 That’s why employers should foster a team-oriented culture.
 When employees work in teams, they learn to trust and accept one another for the unique talents and skills they bring to the table.
 Since they are working toward the same end goal, it bonds them together.
 And employees who enjoy working together stay longer.

 One fantastic way to create a team-oriented culture is through team-building activities and projects.
-In tip #4, we gave you a link to 12 team-building activities your employees will love.
+In tip #4, we gave you links to several team-building activity stories your employees will love.
 Participating in fun activities allows employees to see the other side of their co-workers giving them more insight into what makes them tick.
 The more they learn about each other, the closer they get, the more comfortable they are working together and the more successful the team – and the company – is.

 Recognizing and rewarding teams for their successes just makes them want to do even better.